 The National Dish of Barbados

-It is possible to find it nearly everywhere but be sure to mention cou-cou first as it is the star of this traditional meal.
+It is possible to find it nearly everywhere, but to sound like a local you see to say cou-cou first as it is the star of this traditional Bajan meal.

 Barbadian Food: 23 Things to Eat in Barbados

 Cou-cou, a delightful national dish of Barbados, is prepared using cornmeal grain and fresh okra, or breadfruit and green bananas.
 I

 t is topped with a variety of tomatoes, onions and peppers.

 This Barbadian food is a favourite of proud Barbadians far and wide.

 Usually in Barbados it is accompanied by flying fish but sometimes you see it with other Barbadian foods.